brandon-carlisle/git-vault/A Closer Look at Functions in JavaScript.md

 We already know that functions create scopes.
 One scope does not have access to variables from an inner scope.
 All data that is inside a scope are encapsulated (private).

 If we used var to create the variable inside a function it would not be function scoped, unlike let and const

+### Closures
+A closure is not something we manually create, like a new array or function.
+A closure simply happens in certain situations.